Robert William Wilcox

-Robert William Kalanihiapo Wilcox (February 15, 1855 – October 23, 1903), nicknamed the Iron Duke of Hawaiʻi, was a Native Hawaiian whose father was an American and whose mother was Hawaiian.
-A revolutionary soldier and politician, he led uprisings against both the government of the Hawaiian Kingdom under King Kalākaua and the Republic of Hawaii under Sanford Dole, what are now known as the Wilcox rebellions.
+Robert William Kalanihiapo Wilcox (February 15, 1855 – October 23, 1903), nicknamed the Iron Duke of Hawaiʻi, was a Hawaiian revolutionary soldier and politician, who led uprisings against both the government of the Hawaiian Kingdom under King Kalākaua and the Republic of Hawaii under Sanford Dole, what are now known as the Wilcox rebellions.
 He was later elected the first delegate to the United States Congress for the Territory of Hawaii.

 Early life

 Wilcox was born February 15, 1855, on the island of Maui.
-His father, Captain William Slocum Wilcox (1814–1910) was a native of Newport, Rhode Island.
-His mother was a native of Maui, named Kalua.
-She was the daughter of Makole and Haupa.
-Makole was the great grandson of Keaweʻīkekahialiʻiokamoku.
+His father, Captain William Slocum Wilcox (1814–1910) was an American from Newport, Rhode Island.
+His mother was a Hawaiian from Maui, named Kalua, who was the daughter of Makole and Haupa.
+Through Kalua's father, Makole, Wilcox was the great-great-great-grandson of the late-17th century Hawaiian king Keaweʻīkekahialiʻiokamoku.
 Wilcox's grandmother, Haupa, was descended from Umi-a-Liloa of Maui (not to be confused with the king of Hawaii Island) and Lonomakaihonua.

 He attended Haleakala Boarding School in the town of Makawao.
 Upon completion of his studies, Wilcox became a teacher at a Maui country school.
 In 1880, Wilcox was elected to the royal legislature in Honolulu on the island of Oʻahu.
 He represented the citizens of Wailuku and its neighboring Maui towns.